Book – In the Sphere of Silence (Summary)

 Published in – 2005

-In the sphere of silence is one of the shortest and yet immensely impactful book I have read on the significance of Silence and its benefits in all aspect of life, whether we are looking at advancing our career or elevating our personal life.
+The Sphere of Silence is one of the shortest and most immensely impactful books I have read on the significance of Silence and its benefits whether we are looking at advancing our careers or elevating our personal lives.

 About the Book –